edbennett/web-novice/_episodes/01-introduction.md

 a time, sometimes Jupyter finds it can't listen on port 8888, and so will reserve port 8889 or 8890 instead.

+## URLs

+A URL (also sometimes known as a URI or Uniform Resource Indicator) consists of two or three parts: the protocol followed by ://, the server name or IP address and optionally the path to the resource we wish to access.
+For example the URL http://carpentries.org means we want to access the default location on the server carpentries.org using the HTTP protocol.
+The URL https://carpentries.org/contact/ means we want to access the contact location on the carpentries.org server using the secure HTTPS protocol.

 ## Requests and responses

 The two main objects in HTTP are the _request_ and the _response_.
 Each HTTP connection is initiated by sending a request, and is replied to with a response.
 Both the request and response have a _header_, that defines metadata about what is requested and what is included in the response, and both can also have a _body_, containing data.
 To look at these in more detail, we can use the `curl` command.
-Specifically, to see the request headers, we can use `curl -v`
+Specifically, to see the request headers, we can use `curl -v` followed by the URL we wish to request.

 ~~~
 $ curl -v http://carpentries.org